What has changed related to the nutritional properties of fiber?

 What type of corn are you using?

 Great question!
 We were uber careful in selecting our supplier and the type of corn fiber we are using in our recipes as we know that there is a huge range of quality out there.
-Rest assured that the non-gmo corn fiber we are using in our evolved Canadian recipes is NOT a by-product or filler, rather a very high-quality source of fiber and very concentrated source of dietary fiber.
-Ultimately though, our bodies all respond differently so pay attention to what works for YOU.
-And as a reminder, Fruity Gummy Bears and Sour Gummy Bears do not use non-gmo corn fiber, but rather soluble tapioca fiber.
+Rest assured that the non-gmo corn fiber we are using in our evolved Canadian recipes is NOT a by-product or filler, but rather a very high-quality source of fiber and very concentrated source of dietary fiber.
+Ultimately, our bodies all respond differently so pay attention to what works for YOU.
+And as a reminder, Fruity Gummy Bears and Gummy Worms do not use non-GMO corn fiber, but rather non-GMO isomalto-oligosaccharides.
 Reach out here us if you would like more info from our ingredient suppliers.

 What type of fiber are you using?

 As a result of a flurry of innovation we currently have a few different formulations on shelf.
 The type of fiber varies depending on the recipe and is shown in our ingredient list.
-We are evolving the type of fiber we are using to align with latest thinking on what constitutes a fiber.
-In 2020 we transitioned over to using a new type of soluble tapioca fiber and high quality corn fiber in Canada.
-If you have any specific questions, drop us a line at email@example.com.
+We have evolved the type of fiber we use to align with the latest thinking on what constitutes a fiber.
+We have transitioned over to using a new type of soluble tapioca fiber and high quality corn fiber in Canada.

 Do SmartSweets contain IMO?
 Why?